virtualdogbert/micro-grails/README.md

 * Setup conventions file to be read in as configuration.
   * Setup urlMappings file to be read in as configuration, a simpler stand-in for now as compared to the Grails DSL.
   * Add MicronautCompileStatic, based on GrailsCompileStatic, with it's extensions.
-     * Still need to figure out how the extensions work because they don't work for Domain objects yet.
   * Set up Grails conventions Global AST transform delegating to artefact handlers(Domain, Controller, Service).
       * Domain
         * Add Entity annotation.